 - Watch for a change in pond color.
 A change from green to brown or grey may indicate algae death, and oxygen depletion will occur in 24 to 48 hours.

-- Cloudy weather reduces the amount of light available for oxygen production from plan 005E ts.
+- Cloudy weather reduces the amount of light available for oxygen production from plants.
 Two or three days of cloudy weather may cause oxygen depletion the following day.
-5FF4

 - High winds may cause shallow ponds to "turn over" and mix low oxygen water throughout the pond water column.
 This is especially dangerous when dense blooms of algae are present.

 - Watch your fish feeding behavior for signs of low oxygen or fish disease.
 When fish are being fed a floating pellet, they stop feeding when oxygen is low.